-It's understandable that new cat owners want to adopt a healthy animal.
-Not only are sick or injured cats tough to care for, veterinary bills are an expense many people are not ready to afford.
-Understanding the financial responsibilities of getting a cat is important to know before ever going to a shelter.
-Understanding that vet bills can occur will help make the adoption process much easier for you and your family.
+New pet parents often want to adopt a healthy animal.
+Not only are sick or injured cats tough to care for, but veterinary bills are an expense many people aren't ready to afford.

 Getting Along With Children and Other Pets

-There are other reasons adopted cats are returned to shelters, but these are the most common ones.
-A little research and patience can go a long way when making your home comfortable and pleasant for you and your new cat, so don't rush back to the shelter right away.
-Knowing what you're getting into and being prepared to put forth some effort will give your new cat the best chance to adapt successfully to your home.
-After all, she's just been in a shelter with a lot of other animals, sounds and people around.
-A little time to adapt to her surroundings and get to know you and your family will go a long way.
-With the chance to truly be happy and comfortable, you might find she's well on her way to being the perfect companion.
+There are other reasons people return cats to shelters, but these are the most common ones.
+A little research and patience can go a long way when making your home comfortable for your new cat.
+If they struggle to adapt, don't rush back to the shelter right away.
+Patience and time to let your cat adjust will go a long way.
+With the chance to be happy and comfortable, you might find your new kitty is well on their way to being the perfect companion.

 Amy Shojai, CABC is a certified animal behaviour consultant, and nationally known authority on pet care and behaviour.
 She began her career as a veterinary technician and is the award-winning author of more than 35 prescriptive nonfiction pet books.